paulmignard/sketchysermons/README.md

 # Sketchy Sermons!

 This is the repo for my site: https:sketchysermons.com.
+This is definitely NOT a tutorial of how to properly build an eleventy site; I'm just putting things together part by part and trying to smooth out the rough edges. 🤷‍♂️

 # License